rubyguides

 ActiveSupport Outside of Rails

 ActiveSupport is the Ruby gem that powers Ruby on Rails.
-But you don’t need Rails to use it.
-Many of its utilities are plain Ruby extensions that work perfectly in scripts, gems, and any Ruby project.
+But using ActiveSupport outside of Rails is straightforward: its utilities are plain Ruby extensions that work perfectly in scripts, gems, and any Ruby project, without loading the full framework.

-This guide covers how to bring ActiveSupport into a non-Rails Ruby project and the most useful parts of it.
+This guide covers how to bring ActiveSupport outside of Rails into a plain Ruby project and which parts give you the most value.

 What is ActiveSupport?

 ActiveSupport is a collection of utility classes and standard library extensions.
-Rails ships it as a dependency, but it is a fully standalone gem.
+Rails ships it as a dependency, but it is a fully standalone gem with its own official documentation.
 You can add it to any Ruby project via Bundler:

 # Gemfile